Germiston High School: History

 A start was eventually made in 1922, and the building was officially opened by the Administrator of Transvaal on 1 August 1923.
 There was opposition to the site by many residents of Germiston who complained that it was too far out of town!
 Colours were selected in 1917 but there was difficulty in obtaining them because of the Great War, and for the same reason, when they were obtainable, they were not of a very good quality.

 Mr R.J.
 Johnson became headmaster in 1919, a position he occupied until 1924, when he was succeeded by Mr F.N.
 Gammidge.
-At the beginning of the 1925 season, the school game was changed from soccer to “rugger” and during the same year the cadet detachment had the honour of providing a guard of honour to H.R.H the Prince of Wales, (to later become King Edward VIII) on the occasion of his visit to Germiston.
+At the beginning of the 1925 season, the school game was changed from soccer to "rugger", and during the same year the cadet detachment provided a guard of honour to the Prince of Wales, (later King Edward VIII) on his visit to Germiston.

 Mr W. Main succeeded Mr Gammidge in 1934 and was headmaster throughout the war years.
 Mr H.C.
 Robinson was the incumbent after Mr Main, serving as headmaster from 1946 until 1960.

 At the beginning of the 1950s, the Transvaal Education Department (TED) decided to separate the boys and girls.
 In 1951 the girls moved to Lambton, to the building is today occupied by Delville Laerskool.